 Susan's style is influenced by these early Texas artists, especially her grandmother.
 Like her predecessors, she prefers to paint from life and often paints en plein air.
 Her focus has been figurative work as well as landscapes from her travels throughout Europe and the Southwest.
 “Painting on-site brings so many other elements to a piece.
 The work is the result of my reaction to what I’m experiencing in the moment – the temperature, the wind, the light, indescribable qualities that come out in the painting.
 I’m more concerned with capturing the spirit of a place and my response to it rather than the exact color or duplication of what I see.”

-She is currently studying with E. Melinda Morrison.
-Other noted artists she taken workshops with include Kim English, Lesley Rich, Jeanette LeGrue and Suzanne Kelly Clark.
+She has studied with E. Melinda Morrison and taken workshops with Kim English, Lesley Rich, Jeanette LeGrue and Suzanne Kelly Clark.
 Her work has been shown in The Women’s Museum, The Dallas Contemporary, The Museum of Biblical Art, galleries in Dallas and Santa Fe and can currently be seen in the collection of the Dallas Convention Center Hotel, the Omni.
-She is an award-winning painter and her work is represented in many private collections across the country.
+Her work is represented in many private collections across the country.
 She has painted “live” at several venues, including the Belo Mansion, the Mansion on Turtle Creek, and the Colonial Country Club.

 Susan was born in Dallas, Texas, where she currently resides.
 She is a member of Oil Painters of America, American Impressionist Society, American Women Artists, Outdoor Painters Society and she is a founding member of Tutti i Lunedi, a plein air group documenting Dallas historical sites.
-She lives in Dallas with her husband Rob, nine year old son Tres, a border collie named Sudie and several cats.
+She lives in Dallas with her husband Rob, eleven year old son Tres, a dog named Zoe and several cats.

 *Hamon Arts Library, Jerry Bywaters Special Collections, Southern Methodist University